Today I’m going to talk a little bit about why attitude is important and what a positive attitude might actually look like.

 To wrap I just want to make the point that having a positive attitude is not about assuming everything will be ok, or grand – especially when things are tough.
 This is what I call being mindlessly positive – and this can be annoying but also unhelpful.
 When people try and brush problems under the table it can be frustrating – and sometimes detrimental – because if everything is ‘grand’ it means we don’t have to do anything about the problem.

-So, the next time your in a tricky situation – ask yourself do I have an attitude problem?
+So, the next time you’re in a tricky situation – ask yourself do I have an attitude problem?